Japanese Home Cooking Class in Tokyo. YUCa's Food & Lifestyle Media from Japan

 Menu:

-– Veggie miso soup with cabbage, tofu and wakame
+– Miso soup with sweet potato, tofu and wakame seaweed [Recipe]

 Categorised in: | Link of this article